 - If you are taking opioid pain medications to manage a chronic condition.
 These will be blocked by naltrexone, producing unintended withdrawal and disrupting pain management.

-- If you have any kind of liver disease.
+- If you have severe liver disease.
 Since naltrexone is processed through the liver, speak to your doctor about safety when taking naltrexone.
 In advanced cases, a different medication may be advisable.

 Overall, to make sure that your naltrexone treatment is both safe and effective, it’s best to have the advice of a trusted physician.
 Adjustments to dosage, especially above 100mg, should be monitored, as should side effects and pre-existing conditions.